 Legislative Action by the Numbers:

-2 bills have completed legislative action and passed the House
+176 bills have passed the House of Delegates

 My View from the Capitol:

 After the first statewide strike in nearly 30 years, Governor Justice and leaders from the American Federation of Teachers - WV, WV Education Association, and the WV School Service Personnel Association reached an agreement Tuesday evening regarding a five percent pay raise for teachers and a three percent pay raise for all other public employees.

 Governor Justice stated this was possible after revenue estimates for Fiscal Year 2019 were increased by $58 million.
 The Governor cited federal tax reform, a growing national economy, and projected revenue from state road projects as the reason for the increased revenue estimates.

 The Governor also announced the creation of a task force to explore solutions to rising PEIA (Public Employees Insurance Agency) costs.
 The creation of this task force does not affect the previously announced "freeze" of PEIA benefits and premiums for the next 18 months.

 Teachers have continued to return to the State Capitol with continued protests, saying they are unhappy with the deal and are demanding an immediate and permanent solution to PEIA.
 In line with that sentiment, the West Virginia Senate pumped the brakes on a bill that would give teachers, school service personnel, and state troopers a five percent raise.